berke-celikel/berke-celikel.github.io/_posts/2025-06-20-aet-v-germany-ect-coal-phaseout.md

 Germany’s law includes a rather curious mechanism: reverse auctions.
 Essentially, coal-plant operators bid to see who can shut down for the lowest compensation.
 The idea is elegant—at least in theory.
 It keeps costs down for taxpayers and prioritises climate goals.
 And it’s overseen by the *Bundesnetzagentur*, the national energy regulator.

-But here’s the rub: AET, as a minority investor, claims the auction process didn’t—and couldn’t—adequately reflect its stake, nor the value of its lost earnings (Table.Briefings, 2025).
+But here’s the rub: AET, as a minority investor, claims the auction process didn’t—and couldn’t—adequately reflect its stake, nor the value of its lost earnings (Table Briefings, 2025).
 Participation wasn’t clear, compensation wasn’t guaranteed, and, according to AET, the whole process lacked transparency.

 Germany, in turn, leans heavily on the idea that these auctions are fair, competitive, and applied uniformly.
 No one, they argue, is being singled out.
 And in any case, regulating in the public interest—particularly for something as existential as climate change—is well within the state’s rights.